Socialism in India: Political parties

+Under Section 29A(5) of the Representation of the People Act, 1951, allegiance to the principles of socialism is one of the mandatory requirements to be stated in the memorandum of rules and regulations of any association that wishes to register as a political party with the Election Commission of India.
+There have been several legal challenges to inclusion of the word “socialism” and “secular” in the preamble to the constitution of India; however, the Supreme Court of India has rejected these petitions.

 At the 1931 Karachi session of the Indian National Congress, socialist pattern of development was set as the goal for India.
 Through the 1955 Avadi Resolution of the Indian National Congress, a socialistic pattern of development was presented as the goal of the party.
-A year later, the Indian parliament adopted 'socialistic pattern of development' as official policy, a policy that came to include land reforms and regulations of industries.
+A year later, the Indian parliament adopted the 'socialistic pattern of development' as official policy, a policy that came to include land reforms and regulations of industries.
 The word socialist was added to the Preamble of the Indian Constitution by the 42nd amendment act of 1976, during the Emergency.
 It implies social and economic equality.
 Social equality in this context means the absence of discrimination on the grounds only of caste, colour, creed, sex, religion, or language.
 Under social equality, everyone has equal status and opportunities.
 Economic equality in this context means that the government will endeavour to make the distribution of wealth more equal and provide a decent standard of living for all.

 Communists were also active in the Indian independence movement and have played a significant role in India's political life, although they are fragmented into a multitude of different parties.
 Communist parties represented in parliament are: (statistics from 2024 General Elections) Communist Party of India (Marxist) (4 seats in the Lok Sabha), the Communist Party of India (2 seats), the Communist Party of India (Marxist–Leninist) Liberation (2 seats), the Revolutionary Socialist Party (1 seat).

-Aside from the Congress and the Left Front, there are other socialist parties active in India, notably the Samajwadi Party, which emerged from the Janata Dal, formed by Mulayam Singh Yadav, former Chief Minister of Uttar Pradesh and Union Defence Minister and now led by his son Akhilesh Yadav, also a former Chief Minister of Uttar Pradesh.
+Aside from the Congress and the Left Front, there are other socialist parties active in India, notably the Samajwadi Party, which emerged from the Janata Dal, formed by Mulayam Singh Yadav, former Chief Minister of Uttar Pradesh and Union Defence Minister, and now led by his son Akhilesh Yadav, also a former Chief Minister of Uttar Pradesh.
 It has 37 seats in the 18th Lok Sabha.
+The Trinamool Congress, formed by Mamata Banerjee, also self-identifies as a socialist party.